Flags

 }

-This code uses the @settings block to add flags to all elements, then, taking advantage of Kumu's cascade rules, it uses flag: none to turn off flags for a smaller selection of elements.
+This code uses the `@settings` block to add flags to all elements, then, taking advantage of Kumu's [cascade rules](#cascading-decorations), it uses `flag: none` to turn off flags for a smaller selection of elements.

 You can also manually assign colors to values if you just want to choose specific colors for specific values, or if you don't want to highlight the whole set.